-Canadians who wish to reside in the U.S. for the winter months should be aware of the U.S. residency rules.
+Canadians who wish to reside in the U.S. for the winter months or those who travel on business or employment in the U.S., should be aware of the U.S. residency rules.
 If you fall into these rules, you could be resident for U.S. income tax purposes and therefore be subject to U.S. tax on your world income unless you file the appropriate forms for exemptions.

 Like U.S. citizens, green card holders are considered lawful permanent residents of the U.S. and must file annual federal personal income tax returns U.S. 1040.
 However those that do not have a green card may fall into what is called the “Substantial Presence Test”.

 You are considered a U.S. resident if you meet the substantial presence test for a particular taxation year.
 You meet the test if you were present in the U.S. for at least 31 days in the current year, and a total of 183 days during the current year and the preceding 2 years.
 You take the days in the current year, add one-third of the days in the preceding year and one-sixth of the days in the second preceding year.
 Generally staying 120 days each year will put you over the 183 day formulae cap.
 You exclude days from commuting to work to the United States, regularly from a residence in Canada (or Mexico); days in which you are in the United States for less than 24 hours when you are in transit between two places outside the United State or days in which you are presence for days you are presence because of a medical condition that arose while you were in the United States.